 What is superintelligence?
-Superintelligence (strong-AI or general intelligence), is a system that would be able to surpass human brain capacity in every field; imagine the smartest scientist ever born, an unbeatable trivia partner and the most engaging social butterfly all rolled into one.
+Superintelligence (strong-AI or general intelligence) is a system that would be able to surpass human brain capacity in every field; imagine the smartest scientist ever born, an unbeatable trivia partner and the most engaging social butterfly, all rolled into one.

 Would AI ever be unfriendly?
-Bostrom warns that superintelligence might not have anthropomorphic goals, citing an AI run paperclip factory that never knows when to stop or a machine that optimised human ‘happiness’ with matrix style electrodes implanted inside our brains.
+Bostrom warns that superintelligence might not have anthropomorphic goals, citing an AI run paperclip factory that never knows when to stop so it continues to cannibalize resources indefinitely—or a machine that, with the goal of ‘optimising human happiness’, plants electrodes inside our brains.
 Brain electrodes, that’s something to avoid.
 Indeed.

 You can’t program common sense.
 Programming typically has very literal, specific task-based code.
 This won’t be possible with an agile, self-taught AI.
 So we’ll have to do better and design ways to guide and control the AI in new ways to steer us away from brain electrode type outcomes.

 I’m sure we’re a long way from anything yet.
 Well, almost sure.
 Most estimates put us at 20 - 50 years away from true superintelligence, and these are highly speculative timeframes.
 The truth is that we don’t know.
-However, applied AI, where we train AI on a specific task using a massive coded data set is very much here today and part of our daily life.
+However, applied AI, where we train AI on a specific task using a massive coded data set is very much here today and part of our daily lives.
 Most of the hot new tech that offers responses to a range of user queries involves applied AI.
 Specific applications include speech recognition, language translation, search, image clustering, and even automated model creation (AutoML).

 Phew!
 Overwhelmed?
 You should be.
 AI has the to potential to solve some of society’s most complex and existential challenges from climate change to food scarcity.
 At the same time, it has the potential to massively disrupt employment as we know it and lead to a world where decisions are made by AI, that we don’t understand, making it impossible to audit them and determine whether they adhere to our values.

-Do say: data policy and general AI is something to take seriously and watch out for in the future.
+Do say: “Data policy and general AI is something to take seriously and watch out for in the future.”

-Don’t say: Skynet is coming - run for your lives!
+Don’t say: “Skynet is coming - run for your lives!”